Degree-One Rational Cherednik Algebras for the Symmetric Group: Drinfeld orbifold algebra maps that deform

-\begin{proof} Since $\kappa^{*}_{\refl}$ is supported only on transpositions and the only cycle types that arise as a product of two transpositions are the identity, double transpositions, and $3$-cycles, it suffices to consider only the components $\kappa_1$ and $\kappa_g$ where $g$ is a double transposition.
+\begin{proof} Since $\kappa^{*}_{\refl}$ is supported only on transpositions and the only cycle types that arise as a~product of two transpositions are the identity, double transpositions, and $3$-cycles, it suffices to consider only the components $\phi_1^*$ and $\phi_g^*$ where $g$ is a double transposition, and in fact only~$\phi^{*}_1$ when $n=3$.
 Since $\actby{h}\sigma\actby{h}\tau=\actby{h}(\sigma \tau)$, it suffices to use only representatives of orbits of factor pairs under the action of $S_n$ by diagonal conjugation.